Cabinet Office Statement of Practice

-The Cabinet Office Statement of Practice (COSoP) is a code of practice, developed by the UK Cabinet Office to support employees when work is being transferred between departments within the civil service or across the wider public sector.
-COSoP provides transferring employees with TUPE-like protection when the TUPE legislation cannot apply as there will not be a change of employer, this is because transferring employee will continue to work within the civil or public sector and be employed by the Crown.
+The Cabinet Office Statement of Practice (COSoP) is a code of practice, developed by the UK Cabinet Office to support employees when work is being transferred between departments within the Civil Service or across the wider public sector.
+COSoP provides transferring employees with TUPE-like protection when the TUPE legislation does not apply, as there is not a change of employer.
+This is because transferring employee will continue to work within the civil or public sector and be employed by the Crown.